Abhisarika

 In 1949 – hardly 2 years from Indian Independence – a monthly magazine was born that would thrive for the next 7 decades – to disseminate the science of sex to masses.
 Named “Abhisarika” (the heroine who goes forth in the dead of the night to meet her lover, undeterred by the darkness and the nocturnal creatures), the magazine took its birth in Tenali, a politically, socially and culturally happening town of the then undivided state of Madras, presently in Guntur District of Andhra Pradesh.

-Rerani and Abhisarika have both stayed away from lewd and obscene writings and remained confined to scientific aspects of sex, based on the information available to the editors of that time.
-While Rerani was discontinued after a few years, Abhisarika which was published by Dhanikonda till 1960.
-Change of guard in 1960 helped Abhisarika thrive and march into the 21st century.
+Rerani and Abhisarika both stayed away from lewd and obscene writings and remained confined to scientific aspects of sex, based on the information available to the editors of that time.
+While Rerani was discontinued after a few years, Abhisarika was published by Dhanikonda till 1960.
+A change of guard in 1960 helped Abhisarika thrive and march into the 21st century.

 మరికొన్ని వివరాలు తెలుగు వైకీపీడియాలో చదవండి. te.wikipedia.org/wiki/అభిసారిక